Giogia/Machine-Learning-Project-2018-2019/README.md

 #### CNN_training.ipynb

-This file is responsible for the training of the CNN if it's necessary to modify or change the trained model, it's possible to change this code and re-run it. in the end, a new model will be generated.
+This file is responsible for the training of the CNN if it's necessary to modify or change the trained model, it's possible to change this code and re-run it.
+In the end, a new model will be generated.

 #### Machine Learning Application.ipynb